U.S. Equities

 Action #3: Expand your horizons

 And even if you think U.S. markets have bottomed and are poised for a strong recovery, don’t assume all the best stocks will come from America.
-Over the last prolonged bull market, the S&P 500 Index soundly outpaced many of its international peer indexes, but three quarters of the top-returning stocks each year were from companies based on foreign soil.
+Although the S&P 500 index has outpaced its international peers over the last decade, eighty percent of the top-returning stocks each year were from companies based on foreign soil.

 Investors seeking additional global or international exposure may want to consider funds with flexible mandates that allow their managers to choose from the best companies, no matter where they are located.